|

 konghaoz at usc dot edu

-I am a first-year PhD student in Computer Science at the University of Southern California, advised by Ruishan Liu in the Laboratory for Machine Learning, Health and Biomedicine.
+Hello, my name is Konghao Zhao.
+I am a second-year PhD student in Computer Science at the University of Southern California, advised by Ruishan Liu in the Laboratory for Machine Learning, Health and Biomedicine.

-My current research focuses on AI in healthcare, specifically on patient-trial matching tasks.
+My current research focuses on AI in healthcare, specifically on clinical trials designs and multi-modal analysis.
 I aim to design and implement high-performance, interpretable, and reliable ML/AI solutions for high-stakes human health applications.

-I obtained a B.S. degree with Magna Cum Laude in CS and Math at Wake Forest University, where I was fortunate to conduct research as an undergraduate researcher at the Wake Forest DataMine Research Group advised by Natalia Khuri.
+I obtained a B.S. degree in CS and a B.A. degree in Math with Magna Cum Laude at Wake Forest University, where I was fortunate to conduct research as an undergraduate researcher at the Wake Forest DataMine Research Group advised by Natalia Khuri.

 My research were primarily based on leveraging multi-objective optimization and ML/AI approaches to build solutions for applications related to single-cell RNA Sequencing data.